Forest Inventory Assessment & Year-end Reporting

 This workshop will step into satellite mapping for building, updating and/or enhancing your stand-based forest inventory.
-This is a new topic and approach now a part of the FPS Enterprise Services from FBRI.

 The site, volume and growth dynamics in the FPS Universal Library are tailored for you to localize to your own bio/geo/climatic zone.
 This functionality is only possible if you actively take advantage of the features of the FPS Universal Library.
 This workshop is designed to get you there with two-days of hands-on computer applications and take-home documentation.